amrisha1998/Copy-of-Crowdsourced-Attributes--Explained/README.md

 - Copy of Crowdsourced Attributes_2 - Split the "Shop" column into "Temporary Shop" and "Permanent Shop" columns.
 - Copy of Crowdsourced Attributes_3 - Dropped the column "Shop".
 Dropped the column "Traffic" and used "Moving_vehicles" as replacement.
 - Copy of Crowdsourced Attributes_4 - Added a new column "Religion"
 - Copy of Crowdsourced Attributes_5 - Replaced the column "Parked_Vehicles" with "Parking_areas" and "Moving_vehicles" with "Few_or_no_Vehicles".
-Dropped the column "Religion".